Lucian Bute vs. Glen Johnson

+Lucian Bute vs. Glen Johnson was a professional boxing match contested on 5 November 2011, for the IBF Super Middleweight championship.

 Background

-Bute

-In July, Bute returned to his native Romania, where he had fought once earlier in his career but had dreamed of making a title defense there.
+In July, Bute returned to his native Romania, where he had fought once earlier in his career but had dreamed of making a title defence there.
 He scored a fourth-round knockout against mandatory challenger Jean Paul Mendy.
-The November fight will mark the first time Bute has gone back-to-back fights away from Montreal since 2004.

-Johnson
+He had then hoped to match him with former titleholder Mikkel Kessler of Denmark.
+When Kessler declined the bout—he will instead challenge titlist Robert Stieglitz on Nov.
+5 in Denmark.
+They then turned to former middleweight champion Kelly Pavlik, who said he wanted the fight but he also ended up turning down the bout because he was unhappy with the $1.35 million offer he received from Top Rank to challenge Bute.

 Johnson was bumped out of Showtime's Super Six World Boxing Classic semifinals in June when he lost a competitive decision to titleholder Carl Froch.
 But it was a good enough performance to earn Johnson another title shot.

+This bout marked the first time Bute had gone back-to-back fights away from Montreal since 2004.